flatpak/flatpak-docs/docs/dependencies.rst

 Extensions
 ----------

+Runtimes and applications can define extension points, which allow optional, additional runtimes to be mounted at a specified location inside the sandbox when they are present on the system.
+Typical uses for extension points include translations for applications, debuginfo for sdks, or adding more functionality to the application.
+These extensions are also referred to as "Add-ons".

-Extensions are optional tools and utilities to extend an application's functionality.
-They are also called "Add-ons".
-These extensions are manually installed by the user, via the `flatpak install` or from a software front-end like GNOME Software or KDE Discover.
-We can use the `add-extensions` property in the manifest to specify where extensions and how should be installed.
+We can use the `add-extensions` property in the manifest to specify where and how should extensions be installed:

 .. code-block:: yaml